-INTRODUCTION
+1. INTRODUCTION

-Being able to imagine the skyline of a conserved city or creating a simple drawing of it differ from imagining or drawing a skyline which is in a state of a rapid flow in terms of the aesthetic experience.
-How rapid changes of skylines through the urban scene can be best observed by viewpoints of the cities.
-These skyline memories may cause confusion in mind, which is a different kind of cognitive perception process than the cognitive mapping.
+Being able to imagine the skyline of a protected city or creating a simple drawing of it differ from imagining or drawing a skyline which is in a state of a rapid flow in terms of the aesthetic experience.
+How rapid changes of skylines through the urban changes can be best observed may cause confusion in mind, which is a different kind of cognitive perception process than the cognitive mapping.
 Cognitive mapping and urban experiences define the communication process between a city and its inhabitants.
 According to Lynch (1960), the two-way process between the observer and his/her environment is the cognitive experience through the effects of environmental images.
 The main components of these images are identity, structure, and meaning of his words.
-Besides, detecting and remembering the urban skyline with the experience of urban space, legibility and wayfinding are the different phenomenon from each other.
-The wayfinding system whose basis consists of the vital adaptation process is related to the cognitive mapping at the plan level, however; the remembering and visualizing of the skyline and the transfer of the observations are related to the urban sketching.
+Urban skylines are the reference points for the historic perception of the environmental image.
+Besides, detecting and remembering the urban skyline with the experience of urban space, legibility and way-finding are the different phenomenon from each other.
+The way-finding system whose basis consists of the vital adaptation process is related to the cognitive mapping at the plan level, however; the remembering and visualising of the skyline and the transfer of the observations are related to the urban sketching.
 The common features of these cases are the visual quality of the city and the urban aesthetics.
-While the urban environment is being formed in the intersection of randomness and design, the aesthetic qualities of spatial form are composed.
-Besides, way-finding is more vital and a practice for everyone, whereas visualizing of the urban skyline image is more related to the self-pleasure and an interest for artists, designers and architects.

-Considering the relationship of the image characteristics of the cities, it is seen that the holistic skyline of the cities like Venice and İstanbul is the visual character in minds.
-Besides, it is thought that cities like Barcelona and Konya have some visual effects that create the motion awareness such as a certain historical monumental structure and a landscape pattern within the city, which the visual characteristics of the city are on the memory.
+Besides, wayfinding is more vital and a practice for everyone, whereas visualising of the urban skyline image is more related to the self-pleasure and an interest for artists, designers and architects.
+Considering the relationship of the image characteristics of the cities, it is seen that the holistic skyline of the cities like Venice and Istanbul is the visual character in minds.
+Besides, it is thought that cities like Barcelona and Konya have some visual effects that create the motion awareness such as a certain historic monumental structure and a landscape pattern within the city, which the visual characteristics of the city are on the memory.
 In addition to these two basic patterns, there are a large number of cities containing the mixed of these features.
+The fact that cities are changing constantly shows that cities like Istanbul, which are famous for their coastal skyline can protect the holistic aesthetic value of their very limited textures but cause a dramatic change and a chaotic visual effects within their urban transformation process.
+One of the major fundamental research areas of this study is to determine how these changes effect the memory.